chinapedia/wikipedia.abstract.en/Page/Charlie_Chaplin.md

 Style and themes

-The_Kid_scenes.ogv'' (1921), demonstrating Chaplin's mixture of slapstick, pathos, and social commentary]]
+'' (1921), demonstrating Chaplin's mixture of slapstick, pathos, and social commentary]]

 While Chaplin's comedic style is broadly defined as slapstick, it is considered restrained and intelligent, with the film historian Philip Kemp describing his work as a mix of "deft, balletic physical comedy and thoughtful, situation-based gags".
 Chaplin diverged from conventional slapstick by slowing the pace and exhausting each scene of its comic potential, with more focus on developing the viewer's relationship to the characters.
 Unlike conventional slapstick comedies, Robinson states that the comic moments in Chaplin's films centre on the Tramp's attitude to the things happening to him: the humour does not come from the Tramp bumping into a tree, but from his lifting his hat to the tree in apology.
 Dan Kamin writes that Chaplin's "quirky mannerisms" and "serious demeanour in the midst of slapstick action" are other key aspects of his comedy, while the surreal transformation of objects and the employment of in-camera trickery are also common features.